ZT-715/avr-asm-weighing-scale/README.md

 #### Project Overview
 This project demonstrates a microcontroller-based digital weighing system using an **ATMEGA328P**, developed entirely in **AVR-ASM**.
 The system features:
-- Custom-designed PCBs: the ATMEGA328p devboard.
+- Custom-designed PCBs:
-- A 20x4 LCD with 3 configured buttons to show information in kilograms, pounds, and use the tare function.
+- ATMEGA328p devboard: a 20x4 LCD, 3 buttons to show information in kilograms, pounds, and use the tare function, A/D AVcc filter and SPI.
-- High gain amplifier with noise filtes to maximize A/D range and precision, allows weight measure down to 5 kg ± 5g with a 30 Kg weight cell, all on the same 7.5V power source of the devboard.
+- High gain instrumental amplifier: allows weight measure down to 5 kg ± 5g with a 30 Kg weight cell on the same 7.5V power source of the devboard, with noise filtes to maximize A/D range and precision.

 ![alt text](https://github.com/ZT-715/avr_asm_weighing_scale/blob/main/Boards.png?raw=true)